 The baking soda will naturally neutralize the HCL in the stomach.
 If the acid does not return to normal after the baking soda is swallowed than that is a positive test for hypochlorhydria (2).

-This test showed that I indeed had very low stomach acid.
+This gastric acid secretion test showed that I indeed had very low stomach acid, borderline achlorhydria.
+My doctor advised me to supplement my digestive system by taking betaine hcl.

 Unexplained Stomach Pain